garrandall/popular-music-data/tracks/running-back-to-you-vanessa-williams.md

 I think you're living in a fantasy
 It's got to be them or me
 So if you try it onr more time
-Baby dont expect me to come running back to you
+Baby don't expect me to come running back to you

 Running back to you
 Then you'll think about love, all the good I gave to you